yousefmg3/Blackjack_on_python/README.md

 # Blackjack
-Simple Blackjack game using python
+Simple Blackjack game using python that is still a work in progress.